-Within Guide there is the ability to allow users to log in, and view their tickets.
-The Guide also allows users to see updates to their tickets, as well as add comments to their tickets.
+Using Zendesk Guide will eliminate these issues.
+With Guide there is the ability to allow users to log in, then view their tickets.
+The Guide also allows users to see updates to their tickets, as well as, add comments to their tickets.
 The Guide can be customized to match the branding, look and feel of the Platina website to provide a seamless experience for users.
 The Guide can also be host mapped, so it appears that the user never leaves the Platina.com domain.